|Nutrition Facts (per serving)|

 What makes this recipe so convenient is that you can assemble everything the evening before.
 The bread is soaked in a mixture of beaten eggs, milk, sugar, maple syrup, and vanilla.
 A jelly roll pan works well for this recipe because it is large enough to arrange the bread in a single layer.
 Don’t skimp on the butter when coating the pan, as it not only prevents the bread from sticking to the bottom but also helps to give the bread a nice brown crust at the bottom, just like pan-fried French toast.

 All you have to do is cover the jelly roll pan with plastic wrap so that it won’t dry out, and then refrigerate it until you are ready for breakfast the next morning.
-Because it has the thickness of regular French toast, it bakes quickly—and it’s ready about 10 minutes after you pop it in the hot oven.
+Because it has the thickness of regular French toast, it bakes quickly—and it’s ready in about 15 minutes after you pop it in the hot oven.
 Turning the French toast over once during that time ensures that it browns evenly.

 As with all French toast, this is a flexible recipe that lets you use different types of white bread, whatever you have on hand.
 Instead of French bread, you can also use thick slices of regular toast or soft white sandwich bread, or even slices of leftover challah or panettone.